 DFC offers two main debt financing products—direct loans and partial loan guaranties.
 Terms and conditions vary by transaction but the basic parameters are as follows:

-The loan or guaranty tenor is typically between five and 25 years, with a maximum of 30 years, depending on the type of project and its debt servicing capability.
-For loans, it is common to allow a grace period on principal repayment at the beginning of the term, however each transaction will be evaluated on a case-by-case basis.
+The loan or guaranty tenor is typically between five and 15 years, depending on the type of project and its debt servicing capability.
+For loans, it is common to allow a grace period on principal repayment at the beginning of the term; however, each transaction will be evaluated on a case-by-case basis.
 DFC can tailor flexible disbursement and amortization, although our most common repayment schedules are quarterly or semi-annual.

-DFC guaranty and loan sizes ranges from $1 million to $1 billion.
-Sub-loans under guaranties can be much smaller.
+DFC guaranty and loan sizes range from $1 million to $1 billion.
 DFC also works with co-lenders and co-guarantors to bring sufficient resources to larger projects and to increase the development impact of the transaction.

 Interest and fees will vary depending on the project.
 A summary of key costs is presented below.
 Please consult with your DFC finance officer for more information.